Welcome to my list of most frequently asked questions!

 Should I buy sex toys on Amazon?

-Maybe.
-I generally advise people against buying on Amazon unless they must, because sex toy boutiques are doing such good work out there in the world (P.S.
+I advise people against buying on Amazon unless they must, because sex toy boutiques are doing such good work out there in the world (P.S.
 I work at one) and they deserve your support.
-Also, if you want to support me as a person who perhaps informed you about the glory of the Mona 2 or Fun Factory Stronic Eins, Amazon gives me the lowest commission rate.
+Additionally, if you want to support me as a person who perhaps informed you about the glory of the Mona 2 or Fun Factory Stronic G, Amazon gives me the lowest commission rate.
 Like, if you buy the Mona 2 directly from LELO or from Babeland, I get about $28.
 If you buy the Mona 2 on Amazon, I get less than $10.
+Gross.

 I will say this about Amazon: if the price of a toy seems too good to be true — someone’s being undercut.
+Also, Amazon is sex-negative.
+The company’s policies, such as hiding erotica books from search results and prohibiting sexually explicit blogs from joining their affiliate program, are evidence of this.
 Whether your moral compass allows you to care about this is another story.

-I’ve also heard rumblings about some companies not honoring warranties for toys purchased on Amazon.
-This will depend entirely on the company.
+I’ve also heard rumblings about counterfeit sex toys on Amazon, used sex toys being re-sold on Amazon, and some companies not honoring warranties for toys purchased on Amazon.

-Honestly, I don’t blame you too terribly much if you decide to go with Amazon.
+Honestly, I don’t blame you too much if you decide to go with Amazon.
 I know how money is.
 I know how expensive good sex toys can be.
-But it is a bit of a gamble, and not really the best choice for most people involved.
+But it is a gamble, and the best choice for most people involved.

 When I buy a sex toy online, will it be shipped discreetly?

-Yes, all reputable online sex shops ship and bill discreetly.
-Just check the FAQ or shipping info page on the site you want to purchase from (some examples: GoodVibes, Babeland, SheVibe, and my favorite, Early to Bed).
+Yes, all reputable online sex shops mentioned here ship and bill discreetly.
+Just check the FAQ or shipping info page on the site you want to purchase from (some examples: GoodVibes, Smitten Kitten, Babeland, SheVibe, and my favorite, Early to Bed).
 Your order will come in a plain brown box with an inconspicuous return address.
-The only exceptions are when you purchase from a shitty online sex shop (like Adam & Eve, who are known for sending follow-up junk mail) or if you purchase something that has to go through customs, and thus must be described on the box (but even then, it’ll usually say “massager” or something).
+The only exceptions are when you purchase from a shitty online sex shop (like Adam & Eve, who are known for sending follow-up junk mail) or if you purchase something that has to go through customs, and thus must be described on the box (but even then, it’ll usually say “silicone sculpture” or something).

 If I use vibrators, am I going to become desensitized or numb?
 Can I become addicted to sex toys?
 WHAT IF I CAN’T GET OFF WITH MY FINGERS?
 AM I RUINED?